jbernardo95/.dotfiles/config/ia-writer.md

 ## Library

-- View options
-  - Show extensions: No
 - Organiser
   - Favorites: Yes
   - Smart Folders: No
   - Hashtags: No
 - Files
+  - Sort bar: Yes
+  - Filter bar: Yes
   - Pin folders to top: Yes
   - Text excerpts: No
-  - Sort bar: Yes
-  - Filter bar: Yes
 - Sort by: Name, A to Z

 ## Editor